acrolinx/helm/resources/core-platform/tools/support-package-user-manual.md

 **Note:** *This package required to compress the `tar` archive better.*

 ### Run Options

-Using the supported run modifier options the script execution can be configured to get info from specific namespaces (in case your Acrolinx deployment is in another namespace than `default`) or to continue without archiving the collected details.
+Using the supported run modifier options, the script execution can be configured to get info from specific namespaces (in case your Acrolinx deployment is in another namespace than `default`) or to continue without archiving the collected details.

 Use the `-h` flag to print help:
 ```